Bank Balance Sheets

 Excess reserves will also increase when loans are paid back to the bank, securities are sold, physical assets are sold, or any of the liabilities are increased.

 Required reserves only change when there is a change in the amount of demand deposits (checkable deposits).
-They always equal a percentage (set by the Fed’s reserve requirement) of checkable deposits.
+They always equal a percentage (set by the central bank’s reserve requirement) of checkable deposits.

 Excess reserves will decrease whenever loans are made, securities are purchased, physical assets are purchased, or any of the liabilities are decreased.